Liverpool, England

 Search hotels near Goodison Park

 The Walton area around Goodison Park is residential with limited accommodation.
-Most visitors stay in Liverpool city centre (20-25 minutes by bus/taxi) for better hotels and restaurants.
+Most visitors stay in Liverpool city centre or near the waterfront — both are 20-25 minutes by bus or taxi and give access to better restaurants and the wider city.

 Search hotels in Liverpool City Centre